 The links to online stores (like Amazon) on this page are affiliate links.
 As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.

-With so many travel backpacks available on the market today claiming to be the ‘ultimate backpack!’, many of us feel overwhelmed with choice!
+With so many travel backpacks on the market claiming to be the ‘ultimate backpack!’, it’s easy to be overwhelmed.
 How much should I spend on a bag?
 What size do I need?
-And, are some brands better than others?
+Are some brands better than others?

-Of course, some of you who don’t have the time or inclination to read a full review and that’s fair enough.
-If that’s the case, take just two minutes to see what other travellers within the South East Asia Backpacker Community think about the Farpoint/Fairview 40….
+If you don’t have the time or inclination to read a full review, take just two minutes to see what other travellers within the South East Asia Backpacker Community think about the Farpoint/Fairview 40…

 “The Osprey Farpoint 40-litre, a pack away daypack and a bumbag (fanny pack for Americans!), is all that’s needed for Southeast Asia in my opinion.
 Travel light travel far.” – George